2001 NBA Finals: Background

 The Los Angeles Lakers entered the 2000–01 NBA season as the defending NBA champions.
 The club lost a few players to free agency, but they signed veteran players like Isaiah Rider and Horace Grant.
 The Lakers began the season struggling on and off the court, as they were losing games at the beginning with the Shaq–Kobe feud.
 Injuries also riddled the team as they struggled through the season.
 But by April 1, 2001, the Lakers last loss was to the New York Knicks and they never looked back as the team closed out the season on an eight-game winning streak, thus finishing the season 56-26 and closing out as the number 2 seed in the West behind the San Antonio Spurs.

-The Lakers began the 2001 NBA Playoffs versus the team against whom they played the previous year in the Western Conference finals, the Portland Trail Blazers.
+The Lakers began the 2001 NBA playoffs versus the team against whom they played the previous year in the Western Conference finals, the Portland Trail Blazers.
 The Trail Blazers were a team that struggled throughout the season but battled back to claim the 7th seed.
 The series wasn't close, as the Lakers swept the Trail Blazers by double digits in all three games.
 In the semifinals the Lakers took on the Sacramento Kings, a team who had also given the Lakers a tough series the previous season, but the Lakers took two close games at home and went to Sacramento to finish the Kings off with a 4–0 sweep as well.
 In the conference finals the Lakers went up against the number 1 seed San Antonio Spurs, who were expected to be more competitive than the Lakers' previous opponents.
 But the Lakers took games 1 and 2 in San Antonio, and then blew them out in games 3 and 4 in Los Angeles in another complete sweep as they became the second team in NBA history to sweep the conference playoffs at 11–0, the 1988-1989 Los Angeles Lakers being the first.

-But the Lakers met a snag on their quest to the first NBA sweep in playoff history as they went up against Allen Iverson and the Philadelphia 76ers.
+The Lakers met a snag on their quest to the first NBA sweep in playoff history as they went up against Allen Iverson and the Philadelphia 76ers.
 The 76ers, seeded number 1 in the Eastern Conference, had just come out of two straight seven-game series against the Toronto Raptors and Milwaukee Bucks.
-During the first game, the trio of Iverson, Dikembe Mutombo and Eric Snow, coming hot off a long Eastern Conference championship road, beat the Lakers in overtime, showcasing their endurance.
+The Lakers held home-court advantage over the 76ers, with whom they had an identical regular-season record and split two regular-season matchups, on the tiebreaker of having a better record against teams in the opposite conference.
+Despite this, during the first game, the trio of Iverson, Dikembe Mutombo and Eric Snow, coming hot off a long Eastern Conference championship road, beat the Lakers in overtime, showcasing their endurance.

 The Lakers then took Game 2.
 Afterwards, Kobe Bryant was quoted as saying he was coming to Philadelphia to cut their hearts out.
 The Sixers dropped all three games in Philadelphia, giving the Lakers their second straight championship.